absmach/magistrala/ADOPTERS.md

 * There is no minimum requirement or adaptation size, but we request to list permanent deployments only, i.e., no demo or trial deployments.
 Commercial or production use is not required.
 A well-done home lab setup can be equally impressive as a large-scale commercial deployment.

-**The list of organizations/users that have publicly shared the usage of Mainflux:**
+**The list of organizations/users that have publicly shared the usage of Magistrala:**

-**Note**: Several other organizations/users couldn't publicly share their usage details but are active project contributors and Mainflux Community members.
+**Note**: Several other organizations/users couldn't publicly share their usage details but are active project contributors and Magistrala Community members.

 ## Adopters list (alphabetical)

 **Note:** The list is maintained by the users themselves.
 If you find yourself on this list, and you think it's inappropriate.
-Please contact [project maintainers](https://github.com/mainflux/mainflux/blob/master/MAINTAINERS) and you will be permanently removed from the list.
+Please contact [project maintainers](https://github.com/absmach/magistrala/blob/master/MAINTAINERS) and you will be permanently removed from the list.